 Start port: 2013 End port: 2013

-The Link has no ability to choose its own IP address, it is at the behest of the router/DHCP setup.
+The Link has no ability to choose its own IP address, it is based on the router/DHCP setup.
 Many users are able to choose the local IP address via their router so there is not an issue with the Link units software.
 It will default to 192.168.1.101 when no network or DHCP is possible, but aside from this, all networking is handled external of the device; the Link could not choose its own.
-There may be a setting in the router which is affecting this, though I don't know why this would be, but if the IP address is .2, then this is indicating the Link can connect to the network, and is picking up this IP address (rightly or wrongly) based on the routers instruction.
+There may be a setting in the router which is affecting this, but if the IP address is .2, then this is indicating the Link can connect to the network, and is picking up this IP address (rightly or wrongly) based on the routers instruction.